astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 * An account on [Astronomer Cloud](https://app.gcp0001.us-east4.astronomer.io/)
 * A [Workspace](https://www.astronomer.io/docs/cloud/stable/deploy/manage-workspaces).

-## 1. Create a Deployment
+## Step 1: Create an Airflow Deployment

-To create a Deployment on Astronomer, log into [Astronomer Cloud](https://app.gcp0001.us-east4.astronomer.io/), open your Workspace, and click **New Deployment**.
+To create an Airflow Deployment on Astronomer, log into [Astronomer Cloud](https://app.gcp0001.us-east4.astronomer.io/), open your Workspace, and click **New Deployment**.

 ![Workspace Dashboard](https://assets2.astronomer.io/main/docs/astronomer-ui/workspace_dashboard.png)

-## 2. Configure your Airflow Deployment
+## Step 2: Configure your Airflow Deployment

 Use the **New Deployment** menu to configure the following: